Kirklees: Geography

-Kirklees sits in quite a central position to all the other surrounding unitary boroughs of West Yorkshire.
-With people living in the northern parts commuting to Leeds and York for work and education.
-People living in the western parts commute to Bradford, Halifax and Huddersfield for education and work.
-People living in the southern and eastern parts commute to Wakefield, Barnsley, Sheffield and Manchester for work and education.
-The largest towns and principal districts in the borough are Huddersfield, Dewsbury, Batley, Heckmondwike and Cleckheaton.
+Kirklees sits in quite a central position to all the other surrounding unitary boroughs of West Yorkshire, with people living in the northern parts are closer to Leeds and York for work and education.
+People living in the western parts are closer to Bradford, Halifax and Huddersfield for education and work.
+People living in the southern and eastern parts are closer to Wakefield, Barnsley, Sheffield and Manchester for work and education.
+The largest towns in the borough are Huddersfield, Dewsbury, Batley, Heckmondwike and Cleckheaton.

 The principal settlements of Kirklees are mill towns in the Colne Valley, Holme Valley, Calder Valley and Spen Valley.
 Those areas of the district with a more urban character bound Calderdale to the west, Bradford to the north-west, Leeds to the north-east and Wakefield to the east.

 The district also includes several rural villages, with the largest rural area extending from the south of Huddersfield.
 The Pennine countryside to the south-west of Meltham and Holme lies within the Peak District National Park.
 This moorland area mostly bounds Saddleworth, a traditional part of Yorkshire but now locally governed from Oldham, Greater Manchester.
 There is also a relatively short border with the High Peak district of Derbyshire, running across the summit of Black Hill, and the main border to the south of Kirklees is with Barnsley.

 The inclusion of two county boroughs resulted in a district without an obvious centre.
 Over the years there have been suggestions of splitting the district into two, administered from Huddersfield and Dewsbury.
 Graham Riddick, as MP for Colne Valley, campaigned for a split in the early 1990s.
 A similar ambition was mentioned by Elizabeth Peacock, MP for Batley and Spen in 1991.
 The boundaries of metropolitan boroughs were outside the remit of the Banham Commission appointed to review local government structures in 1992 or its successors, and only minor boundary changes were made with neighbouring districts in 1994.

 The district includes parts of three postcode areas.
 Huddersfield and the rural areas to the south have HD postcodes, Birkenshaw, Cleckheaton and Gomersal have BD postcodes, and the rest of the Heavy Woollen area has WF postcodes.
 Similarly the district is split between several telephone dialling codes, with most residents in the 01484 (Huddersfield), 01274 (Bradford) and 01924 (Wakefield) codes.
 A small number of residents in Birchencliffe and Birkenshaw villages fall within the 01422 (Halifax) and 0113 (Leeds) codes respectively.